wp-plugins/batchmove/readme.txt

 to update it just to category achive (or whatever you want).
 A screenshot is found here : "http://www.walchum.info/plugin/wp-batch-move.jpg"

-Language files batch-move-en_EN.mo, batch-move-de_DE.mo, batch-move-nl_NL.mo now suported.
+Language files batch-move-en_EN.mo, batch-move-de_DE.mo, batch-move-nl_NL.mo now supported.
 Options are in progress, like set a number of rows.
 At the end of this development we complete this plugin to a realy useful archive solution.